ympbyc/Carrot/README.md

 In the expression A, the `map` function defined in **code 5** is applied to two arguments; listX and functionX assuming they are defined elsewhere.
 This fills the parameter slots of the `map` function meaning that `listX` gets bound to `lst` and `functionX` gets bound to `f`.
 The expression inside `map` is then evaluated using both `listX` and `functionX`.
 Eventually the evaluation completes; producing a value(in this case a new list).

-+ Nadeko uses call-by-need evaluation strategy (although the implementation is incomplete).
++ Carrot uses call-by-need evaluation strategy (although the implementation is incomplete).
 + Every function is curried.

 Implementations SHOLD implement "call-by-need" instead of "call-by-name".